billyjitsu/oev_example/README.md

 ```
 ## Updating the oracle on the ETH Sepolia Network

-Once we have one the bid and have received the `awardedTransaction` details, we can now update the price feed on the ETH Sepolia network.
+Once we have won the bid and have received the `awardedTransaction` details, we can now update the price feed on the ETH Sepolia network.

 We will need to setup a contract object for the `OevSearcherMulticallV1` contract we deployed to Sepolia (the contract we deployed from out `deploy.js` script)
 ```